WELCOME TO INFRARED PHOTOGRAPHY

 Some of you sharp ninjas may be confused now.

-- An IR filter, if you are not using a modified IR camera
+- Attach an IR filter, if you are not using a modified IR camera

-I use a [Hoya R72], you can read my review here.
+This is the cheaper and easier way.
+I use a [Hoya R72], and you can read my review here.
 Alternatively, you can get a decent and affordable [Zomei].

 - If you want a modified IR camera, you can either buy one or modify it yourself.

-[Selens] are pretty affordable for about $50 to $100, or go for the good old reliable [Manfrotto].
+[Selens] offer pretty decent and affordable tripods, or go for the good old reliable [Manfrotto].

 - Remote shutter release

-Take your hands off the camera and reduce the shake, does not matter if it is wired or wireless.
+Take your hands off the camera to reduce the shake, does not matter if it is wired or wireless.
 [Nikon] [Canon] [Sony]

 Sadly, not all cameras are built for IR photography.